clintmod/macprefs/README.md

 A couple of python scripts to backup and restore Mac preferences using `defaults export` and `defaults import`.

-This will backup Application as well as System Preferences.
+This will backup and restore Application as well as System Preferences.

 ## Requirements